Emerson Radio: 1961–1980

 In 1965 the company acquired the Pilot Radio Corp. from Jerrold Corp.
 Later in 1965 Emerson Radio and Phonograph was purchased for approximately $62 million in cash and stock by National Union Electric Corporation, a diversified manufacturer.
 Its line of Quiet Kool air conditioners became a separate National Union Electric division.
 This company continued to produce radios, television sets and phonographs distributed under the Emerson and DuMont names and hi-fi equipment under the Pilot name.
+In addition, in 1966 it strengthened its position in the integrated electrical installation field upon acquiring Electro-Air Cleaner Company of McKees Rocks, Pennsylvania; a firm producing a line of electronic air cleaning units.

 Between 1967 and 1971 the National Union Electric division lost about $27 million due to too little volume to cover costs.
 The division contracted out the manufacturing of television sets and some other home entertainment products to Admiral Corp., and laid off 1,800 employees.
 In addition to importing some of its home entertainment products from the Far East, Emerson continued to be responsible for design, engineering, and marketing.

 In late 1972 National Union Electric announced that Emerson was discontinuing distribution of television sets and other home entertainment products.
 In 1973 Emerson sold its license for marketing products under the Emerson name to Major Electronics Corp.
 Founded in 1948 by Melvin Lane and incorporated in 1956, this Brooklyn-based company originally made children's phonographs.
 The company later diversified into the production and sale of a broad line of low-priced home entertainment products that included stereos, radios, and clock radios.
 In 1971 Major also began importing low-cost radios.
 By 1975 the company was only manufacturing portable phonographs.
 In 1976 the company moved its headquarters to Secaucus, New Jersey, and changed its name to Emerson Radio Corp. in 1977.